 A strong focus on research and citations means the THE ranking also reflects the wider research framework that supports and enables a university’s PhD work.

-Large parts of a university’s score is based on metrics like staff-to-student ration and overall teaching reputation that won’t be directly relevant to your PhD work.
-The emphasis on citations can also put some international universities at a disadvantage if their academics don’t publish in English.
+Large parts of a university’s score is based on metrics like staff-to-student ratio and overall teaching reputation that won’t be relevant to PhD research.

 QS (Quacquarelli Symonds) are a higher education publisher, with a similar focus to the Times Higher Education magazine.

 The two organisations previously collaborated to produce a joint global ranking.
 QS has been publishing its own ‘World University Ranking’ since 2010 and currently covers 1,000 universities.

 |The QS World University Ranking methodology|